 ☐ Hand Sanitizer

-☐ Athletic Shoes or lightweight hiking boots: comfortable, with good tread and well broken-in (not new)
+☐ Athletic shoes or lightweight hiking boots: comfortable, with good tread and well broken-in (not new)

-☐ Hiking socks: 3-4 pair mid-weight
+☐ Hiking socks: 3-4 pairs, mid-weight

 ☐ Long-sleeved shirts: 2-3 lightweight and light color for sun protection (old dress shirts work well)